Home > Blog > News > PCB Fabrication vs PCB Assembly: Key Differences Explained

 • Reducing manufacturing errors

-• Optimizing cost and lead time
+• Optimising cost and lead time

 • Planning for test and quality control